 Target one non-profit organization each year with a dream project that our gift can make possible.
 Each project must profoundly help children facing disease, abuse, neglect, poverty or disability.

-Award up to $1 million to fund that project.
+Award $1 million to fund that project.
 All grant recipients are closely monitored and grant money is delivered in phases, based on performance in meeting specific grant requirements.

 Limit membership in order to eliminate bureaucracy and red tape and to ensure a highly efficient, targeted organization.
 To become a member of the organization, an opening must be available; however, Everychild will always welcome contributions of any size from anyone or any institution wishing to help further the mission of helping children in need.